What does ClickCambridge offer?

 What will the programme look like?

-The programme for ClickCambridge in 2022-23 will cover a wide range of topics, including university admissions, current BPA researchers and undergraduates, and study skills workshops.
+The programme for ClickCambridge in 2024 will cover a wide range of topics, including university admissions, insights from current BPA undergraduates, and study skills workshops.
 You can explore the whole programme for the year by navigating under the 'more' button at the top of the page.

 How will the sessions work?